-The Board has determined that all members of the Compensation Committee meet heightened and criteria independence qualification in accordance with NYSE listing standards and SEC rules.
+The Board has determined that all members of the Compensation Committee meet heightened independence and qualification criteria in accordance with NYSE listing standards and SEC rules.
 The Compensation Committee's charter permits the Committee to delegate its authority to members of management and also form and delegate authority to subcommittees consisting of one or more members when it deems it appropriate.